gamesrc-ver-recreation/build/notes-restoration.md

 in the BUILD Revision History entry for 9/6/96 within BUILD2.TXT.
 (Just setfirstwall was mentioned; It depends on loopnumofsector.)

+At some later point, it was Ken who figured out how to perfectly recreate GAME.EXE as uploaded in 2002.

 On another note, while working on the engine of Duke3D v1.3d's Build Editor, then in a few cases in which varying choices of some properties in a certain function were given (say, choosing a permutation of the local variables),